OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Ethernet-Expansion.md

 // overview of the hardware - can be light-hearted and joke about how the main thing is, not surprisingly, the ethernet jack

-The main feature of the Ethernet Expansion is the Ethernet port.
-That's why you bought it.
-It's there.
-Get over yourself.
+Unsurprisingly enough the main feature of the Ethernet Expansion is the Ethernet port.

 #### Connecting to a Dock